murrayo/yaspe/README.md

 <hr>

 This will replace `yape`.
 I will add functionality as I need it. e.g. I expect to create charts with multiple interesting metrics.
+If you would like to see specific combinations let me know e.g. glorefs with CPU

 [logo]: https://github.com/murrayo/yaspe/blob/main/yaspe.gif "Example"